 For our up-to-date information, including detailed listings and descriptions of all the placements, or to schedule your appointment online, and to learn about our Externship Programs visit us on our TWEN page: Externship Program: General Program Information, Office Hours and Calendar.

-Students in the Pacific McGeorge Externships Program pursue unique opportunities to gain practical experience under attorney supervision in externships.
+Students in the McGeorge Externships Program pursue unique opportunities to gain practical experience under attorney supervision in externships.
 Externships may include government agencies, nonprofit entities, and limited private externships.
 Private externships are limited to those areas in which students are unable to gain practical experience without receiving academic credit.
 Private externships have included IP, Entertainment, General Counsel, Water, and Lobbying-related externships.
 All externship proposals require advance approval of the Externships Director and the Associate Dean for Academic Affairs.

 Email | 916.739.7188